Lahiru1Niroosh/acas-fake-news-system/README.md

 # 🩺 Sri Lankan Health News Fact Verification System

+📌 Project Overview
 **This is an implementation of a Dynamic, Evidence-based Fact-checking "Multimodal-Crew AI"-powered system to combat health misinformation in Sri Lanka through automated fact-checking, real-time source verification, and an explainable credibility scoring claim verification system**

+🎯 Research Problem

+The rapid spread of misinformation through online news platforms and social media poses serious risks to society.
+Traditional manual fact-checking is slow and inefficient.
+Therefore, there is a need for an automated, scalable, and reliable system that can assess the credibility of news articles using AI techniques.

 ## Table of Contents
 - [Installation](#installation)